Council Member Bio-Sketches

 John holds a doctorate from the University of Oregon (1985), where his research focused on the determinants of success in the introduction to computer science course utilizing a variety programming languages.
 He also holds a bachelor's (geography, 1982) and two master's (geography, 1983 and computer science, 1983) degrees from the University of Oregon.
 John is active in professional organizations, serving on a number of state, NWACC, and EDUCAUSE committees.
 He is married with three grown children and enjoys family time camping in northern Idaho each summer.

 John's academic background (all at the University of Michigan) includes a BA, MA, and ABD in Chinese studies, MBA in Accounting, and PhD in Information Systems.
-His research focus is on computerization of classical Chinese texts.

 John served on the NWACC Board and Executive Committee from 1995 to 1998.
 In 1996 he was elected NWACC Secretary/Treasurer and continues to serve as an ex officio member of the Council.
 He chairs the Finance Committee and Investment Sub-Committee and has served on the Fee Task Force.